CluelessCoder73/ExactCut-Video-Tools/README.md

 ## Key Features

 * **Zero Frame Loss:** Guarantees no frames are lost at the beginning or end of your cut segments.
-* **Frame-Accurate Cuts:** Precisely aligns cut points to the nearest "legal frame boundaries" (I-frames and specific P-frames) using FFmpeg frame logs.
+* **Non-Destructive Cuts:** Precisely aligns cut points to the nearest "legal frame boundaries" (I-frames and specific P-frames) using FFmpeg frame logs.
 * **Automated Adjustment:** Eliminates the need for manual keyframe hunting and adjustment.
 * **Proxy Editing Ready:** Define cuts on your lightweight proxy videos; the script translates and adjusts for your full-resolution source.
 * **Open GOP Codec Support:** Smart adjustments (e.g., opting for the "2nd previous I-frame") to prevent corruption (of the chosen parts) with x265 and similar codecs.